Ifeoma28/fresh_segments/README.md

 October 2018 had the highest average of average composition for top 10 interests at 7.07, indicating a period of heightened user engagement or interest alignment.

 ## Recommendation
-- Frequent shifts in top interests aren’t necessarily bad — but if Fresh Segments wants to build a sustainable and loyal user base, it needs to understand why certain interests dominate at certain times, and what causes them to fall off.
+- Frequent shifts in top interests aren’t necessarily bad — but if Fresh Segments wants to build a sustainable and loyal user base, it needs to understand why certain interests dominate at certain times,if they are trend driven and what causes them to fall off.

 - Blockbuster Movie Fans had the highest standard deviation in average composition and it wasn’t random.
 The sharp decline reflects a deeper shift in entertainment consumption.
 For Fresh Segments, it’s a sign to re-evaluate how entertainment interests are evolving and whether certain legacy segments are worth pursuing.